BenZed/benzed-ts/packages/presenter/markdown/02-pipeline.md

 <!-- @Prompt -->
 Tracking is almost impossible.
 The Asset Manager has that CSV aggregating capability, but it pretty crude, and there is a lot of overhead placed on producers to sift through data manually.
 <!-- @Prompt -->
 Files related to an asset exist on the Asset Manager, and they also exist in part in dropbox.
 This separation of data is inherently disorganized, and adds to the temporal debt I spoke of when handling archiving.
 Imagine a newly hired producer down the line being tasked with going back and finding meta data that only exists on the Asset Manager related to a scene or an asset in dropbox.
-"Hey, Larry?
-What comments did Tim make about Jam Van Seq01Ep01"?

 <!-- @Prompt -->
 So, what kind of pipeline could one imagine - or, perhaps bang their head against the wall repeatedly - to address these problems?